Adds a string of ascii characters to the digest.

 This function should only be used to hash strings of "printable" ANSI characters.

-To hash a string that contains binary characters, such as ascii zero, use SHA1_AddBytes
+To hash a string that contains binary characters, such as ascii zero, use SHA1_AddBytes.

 This should result in output as follows: